 Mac Attacks are ordered; there must be 10 trays set up on the counter top, and the boys then carry their trays like sex tourists into the dark recesses of the establishment.
-A cab is later hailed and duly drops each disheveled man-boy to wither his house or his parents’.
+A cab is later hailed and duly drops each disheveled man-boy to either his house or his parents’.

 Finally, Russell lands safely at his motel.
 He slips out of his town clobber and decides that frying eggs and loud rap music are a great idea.
 He’s asleep before he can even pass the first mouthful of food to his lips.

 He has completed the ultimate rite of passage, apart from buying an Auckland house.